 The book contains seventeen chapters charting the contemporary twists and turns of AI hype, pseudoscience and snake oil.
 Covering case studies ranging from automated content moderation to smart toothbrushes, and facial recognition to FinTech, the discussion draws on a diverse array of perspectives to build a picture of the banalities, particularities, benefits, and dangers of AI systems.
 Its contributing authors hail from a variety of backgrounds, including computer science, sociology, policy and governance, journalism, law, and more.

 The book is available to buy in print and ebook formats from the Meatspace Press shop.
-Like all Meatspace Press publications, it is also open access and freely available to download in pdf format.
+Like all Meatspace Press publications, it is also open access and freely available to download in pdf format (see below).

 Contributors (alphabetically): Razvan Amironesei, Aparna Ashok, Abeba Birhane, Crofton Black, Favour Borokini, Corinne Cath, Emily Denton, Serena Dokuaa Oduro, Alex Hanna, Adam Harvey, Fieke Jansen, Frederike Kaltheuner, Gemma Milne, Arvind Narayanan, Hilary Nicole, Ridwan Oloyede, Tulsi Parida, Aidan Peppin, Deborah Raji, Alexander Reben, Andrew Smart, Andrew Strait, James Vincent.

 Design and illustration by Carlos Romo-Melgar, John Philip Sage, and Roxy Zeiher.

 You can buy a copy of the book (and support future Meatspace Press projects!) in our shop now.
 There are also a range of ebook formats available from the shop (epub, mobi, azw, etc).
 We also have discounts available for students and/or those on low incomes.